decentralized-identity/keri/docs/Glossary.md

 _(SamMSmith)_
 #### Seal
 A seal is a cryptographic anchor that provides evidence of authenticity; we have:
-1. Digist Seal (a digest of external data)
+1. Digest Seal (a digest of external data)
 2. Root Seal (the hash tree root of external data)
 3. Event Seal (includes the identifier prefix, sequence number, and digest of an event in a key event log)
 4. Event location Seal (includes the prefix, sequence number, ilk and prior digest from an event)